brson/hackmd-collab/compile-time-1.md

 This is where the long, gruelling history of Rust's tragic compile times began, 11 months after it was initially released in June 2010.

-_Note: I wanted to share historic self-hosting times here, but after many hours and obstactles attempting to build Rust revisions from 2011, I finally gave up and decided I just had to publish this piece without.
+_Note: I wanted to share historic self-hosting times here, but after many hours and obstacles attempting to build Rust revisions from 2011, I finally gave up and decided I just had to publish this piece without.
 Instead here are some made up numbers:_

 - _7 femto-bunnies_ - `rustboot` building Rust prior to being retired
-- _49 kilo-hamsters_ - `rustc` building Rust immidately after `rustboot`s retirement
+- _49 kilo-hamsters_ - `rustc` building Rust immediately after `rustboot`'s retirement
 - _188 giga-sloths_ - `rustc` building Rust in 2020

 Anyway, last time I bootstrapped Rust a few months ago it took over five hours.